Aback231/Travel-Flask-API/README.md

 To build containers and run: `docker-compose up --build`

-By default flask app is running on `http://127.0.0.1:5000`
+By default flask app is running on http://127.0.0.1:5000

 Tested on: `Arch Linux` and `Ubuntu 21.10`

 ### Documentation

-Postman documentation was publicly pubished: `https://documenter.getpostman.com/view/21319787/Uz5KnaPh`
+Postman documentation was publicly pubished: [Postman publication](https://documenter.getpostman.com/view/21319787/Uz5KnaPh)